princefishthrower/chrisfrew.in/src/pages/sending-windows-commands-from-sap-abap/index.md

 # Backstory

-For a long time, I had a ticket open for our IT team (I am likewise in the SAP team) for a automatic job that would restart a certain task on a windows server we had - for reasons we still don't know yet, this particular service would state that it was running, when in fact the job it was supposed to be orchestrating was clearly not running.
+For a long time, I had a ticket open for our IT team (I am likewise in the SAP team) for an automatic job that would restart a certain task on a Windows server we had - for reasons we still don't know yet, this particular service would state that it was running, when in fact the job it was supposed to be orchestrating was clearly not running.
+We were able to verify if the service wasn't working properly by pinging an RFC node.
+If the RFC ping returned with an error, then we knew the service was not working - don't worry, this RFC ping will come into the code later.

 One lazy Friday when I didn't have much to do, I was brainstorming if it was possible that maybe I could take this ticket into my own hands, writing something on our ABAP stack that could do the trick.